-The effect of the lower condenser pressure is to increase the pressure difference between the GSVs and the condenser and hence the enthalpy drop across the turbine.
+The effect of the lower condenser pressure is to increase the pressure difference between the GSVs and the condenser and more steam flows.

-The system settles out with lower CCW temperature, lower condenser temperature and pressure and essentially the same steam flowrate to the condenser.
+The system settles out with lower CCW temperature, lower condenser temperature and pressure and a larger steam flow-rate to the condenser.